-Management Discussion and Analysis - Form 51-102F1 For the Period Ended October 31, 2011
+Management Discussion and Analysis - Form 51-102F1 For the Period Ended October 31, 2012

-The following management discussion and analysis prepared as of December 14, 2011 should be read in conjunction with the unaudited condensed consolidated interim financial statements for the period ended October 31, 2011, and the related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard 34 ("IAS34") - Interim Financial Reporting.
-All amounts are stated in Canadian dollars unless otherwise indicated.
+The following Management Discussion and Analysis ("MD&A) prepared as of December 14, 2012 should be read in conjunction with the unaudited condensed consolidated interim financial statements for the period ended October 31, 2012, and the related notes thereto.
+Those unaudited condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard 34 ("IAS 34") - Interim Financial Reporting.
+All dollar amounts included therein and in the following MD&A are expressed in Canadian dollars except where noted.

-The reader should also refer to the annual audited financial statements and the Management Discussion and Analysis for the year ended April 30, 2011.
+The reader should also refer to the annual audited financial statements and the MD&A for the year ended April 30, 2012.
 Statements in this report that are not historical facts are forward-looking statements involving known and unknown risks and uncertainties, which could cause actual results to vary considerably from these statements.
 Readers are cautioned not to put undue reliance on forward-looking statements.